petershin/liferay-learn/docs/dxp/latest/en/site-building/site-settings/managing-site-urls.md

 Define friendly URLs to help users quickly access your sites.
 Each friendly URL on your Liferay server must be unique and is appended to `https://[server:port]/web` (e.g., `https://localhost:8080/web/hello-world/`).
 See [Configuring Your Site's Friendly URL](./managing-site-urls/configuring-your-sites-friendly-url.md) for more information.

 !!! note
-     can also configure friendly URLs for pages, URL separators, and documents.
-See [Configuring Your Page's Friendly URL](../creating-pages/page-settings/configuring-your-pages-friendly-url.md), [Configuring Friendly URL Separators](./managing-site-urls/configuring-friendly-url-separators.md), and [Configuring Document URLs](../../content-authoring-and-management/documents-and-media/uploading-and-managing/configuring-document-urls.md) for more information.
+     You can also configure friendly URLs for [pages](../creating-pages/page-settings/configuring-your-pages-friendly-url.md), [URL separators](./managing-site-urls/configuring-friendly-url-separators.md), and [documents]((../../content-authoring-and-management/documents-and-media/uploading-and-managing/configuring-document-urls.md)).

 ## Site Redirects